 Some smart person in marketing must have figured out the low carb craze.
 Then they married zero carbs with Chu-hi, which is made of Shochu, a Korean cheap alcohol.
 Then they made it twice as strong as beer.
 Unsatisfied with just one flavor they started in on lychee and yes, mango.
 The result?
 A quick … Continue reading Japan is Awesome- Chu-hi

-I feel like I've been in Japan too long.
-Or maybe it's just peaks and valleys.
-I used to see oddities everywhere, bits and pieces of culture that tilt your head like a puppy trying to get human speech.
-Then, twenty or so years pass, and everything seems normal.
-Or maybe my filters are broken, … Continue reading Japan is Awesome: Cheese Sand
+I’ve been in Japan a long time, long enough that I can’t see a lot of things that used to stand out.
+Oddities everywhere, bits and pieces of culture that tilt your head like a puppy.
+Twenty plus years here, and everything seems normal.
+It’s like my filters are broken, letting the signal pass through … Continue reading Japan is Awesome: Cheese Sand

 I kind of like my kanji submission this month.
 I still feel awkward and clumsy with the size, especially with the non-cursive style I have to use.
 But this month was fun if not skillful.
 Below is my kana submission.
 While I think I could have done better, I feel like I know more specifically … Continue reading January Shodo